 We are aware that this presents challenges in regard to our sustainability, and that it can subject us to substantial financial risk.
-To deal with our sustainability and minimize our financial risk, we work systematically on ethics and anti-corruption.
+To deal with our sustainability and minimize our financial risk, we work systematically on Ethics and Anti-corruption.
 Kitron Ethical Code of Conduct describes several areas of importance for preventing corruption.
-In 2014 Kitron implemented an Anti-Corruption Policy.
-The policy clearly describes Kitron's work on anti-corruption, including risk analysis, monitoring, responsibilities, follow-up and training.
+Kitron's Anti-Corruption Policy clearly describes Kitron's work on anti-corruption, including risk analysis, monitoring, responsibilities, follow-up and training.